-- Automated dialing and notifications – If you live in a smart building, its security system should allow users to set multiple emergency contact numbers.
+If you live in a smart building, its security system should allow users to set multiple emergency contact numbers.
 Different kinds of alarms will trigger contacting different emergency numbers.
 You should be able to set the alarm system to send notifications to a mobile phone.

-3 Innovative Fire Prevention Technologies
+3 Innovative Fire Prevention Technology / Technologies

 There are a lot of solutions on the market when it comes to fire protection technology.
 No matter which industry you are part of, you’re most likely familiar with fire sprinklers, fire alarms, extinguishers, and others.
 Fire Protection Technology, however, is far past these popular protection and suppression systems.
-Here are some of the useful fire prevention technologies you may not have read before if you’re interested in learning about some of the current and most interesting technology in fire protection.
+Here are some of the useful fire prevention technologies you may not have read about before if you’re of interest in learning about some of the current and most interesting technology in fire protection.

 Visual Flame Detectors

-These are also designed to discriminate against common sources of unwanted alarms which make sure that they only alarm when an actual accident is happening.
+These are not to discriminate against common sources of unwanted alarms which make sure that they only alarm when an actual accident is happening.
 Visual flame detectors from MICRO PACK give additional features like explosion-proofing and installation capabilities also in threatening places around the globe.
 These are really useful even if you haven’t heard of them.
 These are useful for keeping people, processes, and facilities safe in some of the harshest situations.

 Air Sampling Smoke Detectors

 Air sampling smoke detectors are great fire prevention technology.
 They provide the fastest possible warning of a potential fire hazard.
 These are also very useful in knowing fires before they even spread.
-This helps to suppress a fire before it even gets started.
+This helps to suppress a fire before it even starts.
 Air sampling smoke detectors take in air through air sampling ports, piping, and tubing.
 This is unlike a normal smoke detector that detects smoke as it starts to fill the air in the area.
 It will then analyze the air for smoke.
-These kinds of detectors can pull air in from a number of areas in a building depending on the ability of the detectors sampling ports and piping.
+These kinds of detectors can pull air in from a number of areas in a building depending on the ability of the detectors to sample ports and piping.
 With this method, using air sampling smoke detectors is a kind of prevention technology that works to look for the presence of smoke or fire and also prevents fires in the early stages of combustion.

 Self-Expanding Fire Fighting Foam

-Self-expanding fire fighting foam is a kind of newer fire prevention technology that’s starting to have a presence in the market especially as fluorine-free foam options are now available.
-It has the same benefits as usual fire fighting foam with a few more advantages:
+Self-expanding fire-fighting foam is a kind of newer fire prevention technology that’s starting to have a presence in the market especially as fluorine-free foam options are now available.
+It has the same benefits as usual firefighting foam with a few more advantages:

 Long shelf life and operation in even extreme temperatures